 The ballet student and dancer

-While she had had regular ballet classes including RAD approved courses and attended many dance workshops, she went to Greece to study dance and dance teaching at the Greek State School of Dance.
-Since her graduation, Christina has been dancing in a variety of classical and contemporary productions in Europe.
+Christina started her ballet training at the age of six.
+While she had regular ballet classes including RAD approved courses and attended many dance workshops, she went to Greece with a scholarship to study dance and dance teaching at the Greek State School of Dance.
+There, she was taught by renowned ballet masters of the Vaganova technique, like Gesh Mihov, Gallina Bokoeva, and Moriana Risova.
+After her graduation, Christina danced in a variety of classical and contemporary productions touring Greece, Germany, Bulgaria and Hungary.

 The gymnast and coach